If you have suffered a foot injury in an accident that wasn’t your fault, you may be entitled to make a claim for personal injury compensation.

 You could injure your foot almost anywhere, but there are some places, that statistically speaking, pose more of a threat than others.

-One of the most common kinds of foot injury is caused by a crushing accident which can more easily happen in an industrial workplace setting.
+Foot injuries that occur in an industrial workplace setting such as a factory are sometimes caused by a crushing accident.
 A falling object could crush your foot or you could become stuck between two objects of machinery, for example.

 Slipping accidents can also happen in shopping centres or on property owned by a local authority.
 These accidents occur when adequate health and safety measures have not been undertaken.